nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 9. Viva!.
 (2023).
 Viva! – Squirrel Culling in the UK.
 Available at: https://viva.org.uk/animals/other-animals/squirrels/#:~:text=There%20are%20no%20public%20records,like%20the%20culling%20of%20badgers

-10. Bifurcation theory.
-Available at: https://en.wikipedia.org/wiki/Bifurcation_theory
+10. Wikipedia.
+(2020).
+Bifurcation theory. [online] Available at: https://en.wikipedia.org/wiki/Bifurcation_theory.

 11. British Red Squirrel. (n.d.).
 Grey Squirrels. [online] Available at: https://www.britishredsquirrel.org/grey-squirrels/.